islamarr/MVVM_RxJava_Koin/README.md

 **Hilt vs Dagger2 vs Koin**

 - Hilt is built on top of the Dagger, and it comes with some advantages like simplify Dagger code and create a standard set of components and scopes to ease setup.
-- As this project is simple, Hilt is the best one.
-For more complex projects I will go with Dagger2 to avoid some limitation of hilt.
-- Hilt does not need factories for ViewModel, koin need.
 - Hilt generate the code in the compile time, while koin in runtime.

 **Coroutines vs RxJava**